iloveitaly/Xcode-Actionscript-Language-Specification/readme.md

 This is for Xcode 4 & Flash 8.

-Not working yet... xcode 4 seems to have changes added language specifications alot: http://www.cocoabuilder.com/archive/xcode/300157-xcode-4-and-personal-pbfilespec-xclabgspec-files.html
+Not working yet... xcode 4 seems to have changed the language specifications alot: http://www.cocoabuilder.com/archive/xcode/300157-xcode-4-and-personal-pbfilespec-xclabgspec-files.html

 ### INSTALLATION ###